-The actual operation of Cowes Yacht Haven (CYH) is the responsibility of the Directors of CYH and the day-to-day management decisions are carried out by that company's Managing Director, Management Team and staff.
-The CYH Board, which currently includes two Trustees and two other non-executive directors, makes recommendations to the Trust on issues of budget and policy for management of CYH, which are then considered and determined by the Trust.
+The actual operation of Cowes Yacht Haven (CYH) is the responsibility of the Directors of CYH and the day-to-day management decisions are carried out by that company's Managing Director, Management Team and Staff.
+The CYH Board, which currently includes two Trustees and the Managing Director, makes recommendations to the Trust on issues of budget and policy for management of CYH, which are then considered and determined by the Trust.
 The Managing Director of CYH reports regularly to the Trust, and attends meetings of the Trust Board as appropriate to give advice and answer questions.